 - Advocate on behalf of the client, the family and the community, who are a source of control and full partners when producing compassionate care.

 Graduates can seek full-time employment upon passing the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
 Opportunities for employment in nursing exist in hospitals, clinics, home care, factories, military services, schools, public health, and education settings.
 The Bureau of Labor Statistics predicts that employment in nursing will grow 19% between the years of 2012 and 2022.
 Many more opportunities in nursing are available with advanced education and experience.

-Students in the nursing program must understand that they will be involved in the direct care of clients.
+Students in the nursing program must understand that they will be involved in the direct care of clients, including direct contact with all parts of the body.
 Because nurses are required to lift, move and transfer patients, stand for long periods of time, possess certain fine motor skills and sufficient visual acuity to care for patients, additional physical capabilities are required for entrance into the program.
 In order to be considered for admission to or retention in the Nursing Program, students must possess:

 - Sufficient visual acuity necessary for accurate assessment and safe nursing care to clients, such as, physical assessment, preparation and administration of all medications and direct observation of clients.

 - Sufficient auditory perception to receive verbal communication from clients and members of the health team and to assess client health status while using equipment and interpreting other noise stimuli (cardiac monitors, stethoscopes, intravenous infusion pumps, dopplers, fire alarms, call lights and cries for help).

 - Sufficient gross/fine motor coordination to respond promptly and implement skills required in meeting health care needs of clients, including manipulation of equipment and supplies.